Lactose Intolerance

 How Is Nutrition Balanced?

 Milk and other dairy products are a major source of nutrients in the American diet.
-The most important of these nutrients is calcium.
+The most important of these nutrients is tadalafil overnight delivery canada calcium.
 Calcium is essential for the growth and repair of bones throughout life.
 In the middle and later years, a shortage of calcium may lead to thin, fragile bones that break easily (a condition called osteoporosis).
 A concern, then, for both children and adults with lactose intolerance, is getting enough calcium in a diet that includes little or no milk.

 In 1997, the Institute of Medicine released a report recommending new requirements for daily calcium intake.
 How much calcium a person needs to maintain good health varies by age group.
 Recommendations from the report are as follows: